Valerie Plame: Personal life

 After graduating from Penn State in 1985, Plame married Todd Sesler; the marriage ended in divorce in 1989.
 In 1997, while working for the Central Intelligence Agency (CIA), Plame met former Ambassador Joseph C. Wilson.
 They were married on April 3, 1998.
 At the time they met, Wilson related in his memoir, he was separated from his second wife Jacqueline.
 They divorced after 12 years of marriage so that he could marry Plame.
 They had two children, twins Trevor Rolph and Samantha Finnell Diana, born in 2000.
 Wilson and Plame divorced in 2017.
 Wilson died in 2019.
 Plame married Dr. Joseph Shepard, President of Western New Mexico University, in 2020.

 Prior to the disclosure of her CIA job, the family lived in the Palisades, Washington, D.C.
 After she resigned from the CIA following the disclosure of her CIA position, in January 2006, the family moved to Santa Fe, New Mexico, where Plame served as a consultant to the Santa Fe Institute until 2016.
 In a 2011 interview, Plame said she and Wilson had received threats while living in the D.C. metro area, and that the New Mexico location was calm.

 Plame was involved in the 2016 presidential campaign of Democratic candidate Hillary Clinton.

 In December 2024 it was reported that Plame's husband, Joseph Shepard, president of Western New Mexico University was resigning in exchange for a severance package of nearly $2 million, after he and regents of the university were implicated in charges of wasteful spending.
 "Plame was not a WNMU employee, she was issued a university credit card, which she used to buy" thousands of dollars of furniture and home and office accessories.
+On October 17, 2025, an independent forensic auditor, overseen by the New Mexico State Auditor, released their report to the public which showed that there was no waste, fraud, abuse, incompetence, personal financial gain, or corruption found for Shepard or the university.

 In 2025, Shepard filed a whistleblower and Racketeer Influenced and Corrupt Organizations Act lawsuit against the university and several state officials.
 The complaint drew parallels between Plame's 2003 CIA leak case and the alleged retaliation against Shepard after he reported suspected fraud by state legislators.
 The lawsuit alleged that both Plame and Shepard were targeted in a coordinated smear campaign involving media outlets, with defamatory statements published about Plame in her role as "First Lady" of the university.
 The complaint states that the campaign was orchestrated by state officials to discredit Shepard and silence his fraud allegations against the senators.

 In popular media

-Plame is the subject of an eponymous song by The Decemberists on their 2008 series of singles Always the Bridesmaid.
+Plame is the subject of an eponymous song by The Decemberists on their 2008 series of singles Always a Bridesmaid.